Top Ten Questions to Ask a Web Designer

 - The differences between templates and bespoke designs

-A high-quality website is a vital piece of your overall marketing puzzle and one that should be left in the hands of a capable web professional, be it an experienced freelance designer, or a digital agency, depending on your needs.
-However, when it comes to having a website designed and developed, the internet is a vast place full of all sorts of firms of all shapes and sizes offering to make you a website for anything from a couple of hundred pounds to a few hundred thousand!
+A high-quality website is a vital piece of your overall marketing puzzle, and one that should be left in the hands of a capable web professional, be it an experienced freelance designer, or a digital agency, depending on your needs.
+However, when it comes to having a website designed and developed, the market offering is vast.
+There are all sorts of firms, of all shapes and sizes, offering to make you a website.
+Their prices can vary, from a couple of hundred pounds to a few hundred thousand!

 Here are our top ten questions to ask a web designer: